Multiple Chemical Sensitivity (MCS) is a complex condition. MCS can be difficult to explain and a challenge to

 - Other toxic substances I’ve recently been exposed to: To my understanding, toxins build up in the body (this is called your toxic load).
 As toxins build-up and the toxic load increases… the severity of the next reaction can increase.

-- When I’m sick: When I have a cold, infection or other illness my MCS reactions tend to be worse.
+- When I’m sick: When I have a cold, infection or other illness my MCS reactions are worse.

-- Auto-Immune flares: I have some auto-immune conditions and when I’m having a flare my MCS reactions are significantly worse.
+- Auto-Immune conditions: I have some auto-immune conditions and when it’s flaring up… my MCS reactions are significantly worse.

 Is There A Cure For Multiple Chemical Sensitivities?

-Early on in my long MCS journey I was sent to Allergist #1 who had me taking a crap-load of allergy pills along with nose sprays, eye drops and inhalers.
+Early on in my long MCS journey I was sent to Allergist #1 who immediately prescribed oodles of allergy pills, nose sprays, eye drops and inhalers.